 The Long Island Sound Mentor Teacher Program engages certified educators to share their successful strategies for implementing Long Island Sound into existing curricula with their peers in professional development workshops.
 All workshop lessons and activities designed for use in the classroom or field are aligned to the content standards of the Connecticut/New York Science Frameworks and/or the National Science Education Standards, in a format that can be easily implemented into existing curricula.
 The Long Island Sound Mentor Teachers plan interdisciplinary sessions that include a participant field component within the Long Island Sound watershed.

-Due to the COVID-19 pandemic, the 2020 LISMT program has been canceled.
-Applicants from the 2020 round will be allowed revisions to their current submissions next year and will be evaluated for the 2021 LISMT program.
+Due to the COVID-19 pandemic, the 2020 and 2021 LISMT programs have been canceled.
+Applicants from the 2020 round will be allowed revisions to their current submissions on the next active year and will be evaluated for the 2022 LISMT program.

 From Your Yard To The River: Teacher Workshop for Upper Elementary and Middle School TeachersSaturday, October 5, 2019 from 9:00am-1:30pm, with optional seining until 2pm.
 Marine Environmental Stewardship Center, Cedar Beach, 231 Harbor Beach Road, Mount Sinai NY 11766.